ballerina-attic/open-api-based-service/README.md

 ### Create the project structure

 Ballerina is a complete programming language that can have any custom project structure that you wish.
-Although the language allows you to have any package structure, use the following package structure for this project to follow this guide.
+Although the language allows you to have any package structure, use the following project structure for this project to follow this guide.
 ```
 open-api-based-service
-  |── guide
+  └── guide
 	 └── petstore.json
 ```